 7. Skimming & Scanning

-Skimming is reading the paragraph and get the general idea of what is content all about.
+Skimming is reading the paragraph and getting the general idea of what is content all about.
 The questions might have asked you to skim after reading the paragraph.
 Try understanding the passage, highlight it and give it a unique name.
 Which will give a good sense and description of the passage.

 Whereas scanning is how good you are in searching the information from the given paragraphs.
 This includes finding the correct answer in a short amount of time.
 This type of skill can be improved by repeating the scanning with different paragraphs and extracting the correct answers.